 1] Disable Encryption Tool

-There are reports that some encryption tools like ESET Endpoint Encryption will not let you boot into the computer if the system manufacturer doesn’t include the correct certificates as a part of the UEFI BIOS.
+There are reports that some encryption tools, like ESET Endpoint Encryption, will not let you boot into the computer if the system manufacturer doesn’t include the correct certificates as a part of the UEFI BIOS.
 As there is no way to bypass it, disable Secure Boot to boot into the computer.
-Get in touch with your IT admin or uninstall the software completely, and later enable the UEFI to see if it works.
+Get in touch with your IT admin, or uninstall the software completely, then later enable UEFI to see if it works.

 2] Disable Secure Boot